pombase/website/src/docs/documentation/phenotype-data-bulk-upload-format.md

 7. The Genotype description column is for alleles in the background, such as selectable markers; these details are optional.
 To avoid redundancy, do not repeat the allele of interest (from column 3 or 9) in the genotype column.
-8. Gene names are optional.
-If you include them, use standard names in column 8 (see gene pages or the file of All Gene Names from the dataset download page).
+8. Gene symbols are optional.
+If you include them, use standard names in column 8 (see gene pages or the file of [all gene symbols and identifiers](/downloads/names-and-identifiers)).
 9. Allele names are optional.
 If you include them, use column 9 for the preferred allele name, and put any alternative names in column 10.
 10. See note 9 above.
 Separate multiple entries with pipes (|).